 Here’s why video is your best friend

 Video lets sellers interpret buyers’ nonverbal communication to get additional meaning from their conversations.
+(It’s even more obvious when you’re reviewing a call recording.)

 Understanding customers isn’t just about hearing what they say, but seeing how they say it.